Police have refused to comment on mounting speculation that the deaths had been a murder and suicide.

-George Williams, who lives opposite, said he had known the couple since they moved to the village 35 years ago.
+George Williams, who lives opposite the Lawries, said he had known the couple since they moved to the village 35 years ago.

-"They were a well established part of the village.
+"They were very close neighbours, a well established part of the village.
 The village is devastated," he said.
 "They were lovely to chat to.
 They were nice and good people.
 The last time I saw Martin was on Thursday."

-Paul Harding, landlord of The Oxfordshire Yeoman, said: "Nothing like this has ever happened before around here.
+Paul Harding, landlord of The Oxfordshire Yeoman, added: "Nothing like this has ever happened before around here.
 This kind of thing will shatter Freeland."

 At the Methodist church in the village about 20 villagers gathered for a special service.
 The Reverend Stainer Smith told the congregation: "Today's service will be shorter than usual, due to the shattering news which has devastated the village.